 Several breeders offer training programs and provide items (list of supplies, puppy schedule, training clicker, crate, meds) that make the transition from one home to the next easier.

 Depending on the answers to the basic questions above other questions may come to mind.
-If you choose to get a puppy from the breeder (and if the breeder has a puppy for you) this will be the start of a long relationship where you can feel comfortable asking questions about training, behavior and health as your puppy grows.
+If you choose to get a puppy from the breeder (and if the breeder has a puppy for you) this will be the start of a long relationship where you should be comfortable asking questions about training, behavior and health as your puppy grows.

-If at any time you feel uncomfortable, pressured or are not satisfied with the responses consider continuing your research for the right breeder for you.
+If at any time you feel uncomfortable, pressured or are not satisfied with the responses consider continuing the search for the right breeder for you.